UNMIK helps protect the right to life in Kosovo

 “I beg the institutions, on my behalf, to handle women’s complaints seriously.
 I would ask the police to handle these cases more seriously.
 If women complain, take it into consideration, don’t leave them like my mother’s case, which has been left aside,” Velerda said in a recent interview with the Kosovo Law Institute (KLI).

-The court found that the Kosovo Police and the Prosecutor’s Office failed to protect Sebahate by not extending protection measures following repeated reports of physical abuse, thus violating the Kosovo Constitution, the European Convention on Human Rights as well as the principles of the Istanbul Convention.
+The court found that the Kosovo Police and the Prosecutor’s Office failed to protect Sebahate by not extending protection measures following repeated reports of physical abuse, thus violating the Kosovo Constitution, and the principles of the European Convention on Human Rights and of the Istanbul Convention.
 For Velerda, who described the outcome in her family’s case as a “relief”, her concern is that no other young people find themselves in similar situations where alarm bells have been raised, but no support provided.

 “There was maybe a lot of conflict between our parents, but the state is responsible on one side, that it did not take [appropriate] measures and continues to not take measures for other cases that are happening each day more.”